wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 ### Jack detection

-Castor & Pollux detects whether a signal is patched into the pitch jacks by checking if the signal is above 0 Volts.
-In many cases this works well, however, you may run into issues if you use a sequencer or controller that often sends 0 Volt signals.
+Castor & Pollux detects whether a signal is patched into the pitch jacks by checking if the signal is above `0 V`.
+In many cases this works well, however, you may run into issues if you use a sequencer or controller that often sends `0 V` signals.
 Castor & Pollux will think that a jack isn't detected and erroneously switch to a different [pitch behavior](#pitch-behavior).
 If this is something you're running into you can disable jack detection using the [settings editor](#editing-module-settings).

 ## Tuning

 Castor & Pollux is an analog oscillator with a digital brain.
-It's calibrated during assembly to accurately track 1 Volt / octave on the _pitch CV jacks_ and you can use the _pitch knobs_ to adjust the tuning of each oscillator.
+It's calibrated during assembly to accurately track `1 V / octave` on the **pitch CV jacks** and you can use the **pitch knobs** to adjust the tuning of each oscillator.

 In order to make tuning easier, Castor & Pollux provides two ways of using the pitch knob to dial in the perfect frequency.